willwillems/wtchr/README.md

 - [ ] Design tutorial for first time using the application
 - [ ] Give user more feedback with error messages, console is currently needed if anything goes wrong
 - [ ] Write more tests
-- [ ] First torrent when scraping is not being processed

 ## ⚙️ Build Setup